 Best Time to Visit: If you are looking for a warm, sunny getaway, look no further.
-It's always sunny in Doha, with a maximum rainfall of 4 inches a year — all of which fall in brief but sometimes heavy showers during the winter months.
+It's always sunny in Doha, with a maximum rainfall of three inches a year—all of which fall in brief but sometimes heavy showers during the winter months.
 The best time to visit is between October and late April, when the sun shines, but the temperatures are comfortable.
-Even in the cooler months of December and January, the temperatures rarely go below 57 degrees Fahrenheit (14 degrees Celsius), whereas in the summer months, they regularly reach temperatures of 115 degrees Fahrenheit (46 degrees Celsius).
+Even in the cooler months of December and January, the temperatures rarely dip below 57 degrees Fahrenheit (14 degrees Celsius), whereas in the summer months, they regularly reach temperatures of 115 degrees Fahrenheit (46 degrees Celsius).

 But, as Qatar is a Muslim country, keep a note of when Ramadan falls.
 It changes every year, and during this Holy Month, it is illegal to eat and drink in public between sunrise and sunset, so you will find most restaurants and cafes closed, even in hotels.

 Currency: The official currency in Doha is the Qatari riyal, abbreviated to QR or QAR.
 One riyal is made up of 100 dirhams, which is also the smallest coin denomination.
-Notes come in 1 riyal (gray), 5 riyals (green), 10 riyals (orange), 50 riyals (pink), 100 riyals (green and gold) and 500 riyals (blue).
+Notes come in 5 riyals (violet), 10 riyals (brown), 50 riyals (green), 100 riyals (red) and 500 riyals (blue).

 The Qatari riyal is pegged to the U.S. dollar at a fixed exchange rate of US$1 = 3.64 QAR.
 ATMs dispensing the local currency are found dotted around the airport and the city, most of which allow you to withdraw QAR with a foreign card.
 There are also plenty of money exchange kiosks, where you can exchange money for riyals.